-For people with renal impairment, a chemotherapy drug called Velcade (Bortezomib) is usually prescribed as the first line of treatment.
+For people with renal impairment, a chemotherapy drug called Velcade (bortezomib) is usually prescribed as the first line of treatment.
 Velcade is a proteasome inhibitor.
 It works by “shutting off” the cell function that lets cells dispose of excess proteins.
 Because malignant myeloma cells produce too many proteins, they eventually “fill up” with these excess proteins and die.
 Velcade is administered through injections or infusions.
-Velcade is often combined with Dexamethasone, a type of corticosteroid.
-Corticosteroids are believed to help kill cancerous cells and can help ease side effects of chemotherapy drugs such as nausea and vomiting.
-A 2018 literature review found that Velcade is more effective at treating light chain multiple myeloma than other regimens.
+Velcade is often combined with dexamethasone, a type of corticosteroid.
+Corticosteroids are believed to help kill cancerous cells and can help ease side effects of chemotherapy drugs, such as nausea and vomiting.
+In addition to Velcade, many other drugs have been approved for myeloma in recent years.

 A type of kidney dialysis called high-cutoff hemodialysis (HCO-HD) is a newer treatment option for light chain multiple myeloma.
 HCO-HD is used alongside chemotherapy.
 Regular hemodialysis is used to help remove bodily waste that the injured kidneys can no longer remove.
 During HCO-HD, the blood is purified through a special membrane which is designed to trap excess light chain proteins.